vvanouytsel/braindump/Braindump/Projects/SoundTouch.md

 1. Click the **QuickFix** button (labelled "Fix", "Pair account", or "Apply QuickFix" depending on the version) and confirm.

 My margeAccount was actually empty, but I did not see any 'QuickFix'.
-Instead I had to click on the button shown in the following entry.
+Instead I had to click on the button shown (Complete pairing) in the following entry.
 It was on the Health tab.
 ```
-# Something with Link or Sync.
+### Speaker reports an empty <margeAccountUUID>
-### INFO Speaker /sources should match service Sources.xml
+Complete pairing
 ```

 Add your hostname to your /etc/hosts file.
 The migration does not let you point to localhost.